pleclech/shadowfs/README.md

 # ============================================

 # Mount the filesystem with Git auto-versioning enabled
-sudo ./shadowfs -auto-git /mnt/overlay /path/to/source
+sudo ./shadowfs --auto-git /mnt/overlay /path/to/source

 # Make changes in the cache (source directory is untouched)
 vim /mnt/overlay/file1.txt